joshgoebel/dwell/README.markdown

 Apache Notes - dwell:apache
 ---------------------------

 SSL certificates (if found) will be copied and installed during `setup_and_deploy_cold`.
 You can also do this manually with `cap dwell:apache:copy_certs`.
 These same certs will referenced automatically in your apache configs if you have set `:apache_ssl_enabled` in your deploy.rb.

 SSL certificates should be saved locally:

     config/dwell/ssl/*.crt
     config/dwell/ssl/*.key

-Any key with `CA` in it's name is assumed to be a Certificate Authority and added to your Apache config as such (`SSLCACertificateFile`).
+Any key with `CA` in it's name is assumed to be a Certificate Authority and is added to your Apache config with `SSLCACertificateFile`.